SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 # LSST-Y1 COLA Chains
-This branch of the `lsst_y1` repository contains yaml files for LSST-Y1 chains to be run in Cocoa, using the COLA emulators as well as Euclid Emulator 2.
-Please, read this documentation before running any chains.
+This branch of the `lsst_y1` repository contains yaml files for LSST-Y1 chains to be run in Cocoa, using the COLA emulators as well as Euclid Emulator 2. **Please, read this documentation before running any chains.**

+**If you encounter any bugs while running chains, please report!**

 ## COLA Emulators
 The source code for all COLA emulators used in the project are stored under the `COLA_Emulators/` folder.